yginieys/mwa-app/README.md

 App to test various aspect of offline constraint.

+_npm run manifest_ : build dist-manifest directory with offline version of the app.

 1. Offline detection and indicator : see index.run.js function onlineFlag()
 2. $resource offline management : See cached-resource/item-resource.service.js and https://github.com/goodeggs/angular-cached-resource
    => If online, then store resource response to local cache and use them when offline.
 Store PUT and POST if offline to replay then when offline again.